taramjacobsen/DSSA-5102_Spring2025/Assignments/README.md

 Raw Data Source: NASA Exoplanet Archive https://exoplanetarchive.ipac.caltech.edu/index.html

+Data of access: 2025-01-30

 Data Overview
 ------------------------------------------------------------------------------

 As of December 10, 2024, when this dataset was last updated, a total of 5,788 exoplanets have been confirmed.
 This dataset contains detailed information about these exoplanets organized into over 200 columns.
+Data is regularly updated, but is not a live dataset.

+Data is originally sourced from the NASA Exoplanet Archive.
+"The NASA Exoplanet Archive collects and maintains many sets of parameters for planets, planetary orbits, and host systems as they are published in the refereed literature." (https://exoplanetarchive.ipac.caltech.edu/docs/pscp_about.html)

 Methodological Information